 The Monkey Park is a tad overrated; while there are a few large and tamed monkeys at the peak of the hill once you have completed the hike, I find that you get more distracted by the nice views of Kyoto City out in the distance.

 Arashiyama back streets and town-centre walk: Wandering through Arashiyama is not only about the pleasant attractions or breathtaking temples, but a quiet walk along the backroads is also compulsory to view the unique township.

 During your walk away from the crowds, you can witness many Japanese style housing with a few selling unique souvenirs of fine art or jewellery and stop in for a tea, coffee or a bite to eat at a selection of cafés along the streets.

-The town centre of Arashiyama is packed with tourists and there is plenty going on in terms of retail shopping and restaurants.
-It’s the perfect time to treat yourself to the ever-popular green tea ice-cream that are sold in many locations throughout Arashiyama.
+The town centre of Arashiyama is packed with tourists, and plenty is going on in terms of retail shopping and restaurants.
+It’s the perfect time to treat yourself to the ever-popular green tea ice cream sold in many locations throughout Arashiyama.